dbt-labs/docs.getdbt.com/website/snippets/tutorial-managed-repo-and-initiate-project.md

 1. Click **Start Developing**.
 Alternatively, you can find the "Develop" tab on the hamburger menu in the top left.
     > Note: This can take a few minutes for your project to spin up for the first time, as it established your git connection, clones your repo, and tests the connection to the warehouse.

-2. Above the file tree on the left hand side, click “initialize your project”.
+2. Above the file tree to the left, click “initialize your project”.
 This will build out your folder structure with example models included

 3. Commit your first init by clicking **Commit**.
 Use the commit message `initial commit`.
 This will create the first commit to your managed repo and allow you to open a new branch for adding new dbt code.